-According to the Daily Mail, researchers at the University of Wellington found that “virtually half – 47 per cent – of men first glance at a woman’s chest.”
+According to UK trash tabloid the Daily Mail, researchers at the University of Wellington found that “virtually half – 47 per cent – of men first glance at a woman’s chest.”
 A third of male test subjects were fixated on the waist and hips, with less than 20 percent looking at the woman’s face.
-The real question, however, remains.
-Why do men like breasts?

 To be honest, you probably don’t actually remember the good old days of happily suckling on your mother’s breast.
 Subliminally, however, you’d be hard-pressed to find a more blissful period of existence.